zodern/meteor-up/docs/getting-started.md

 cd .deploy && mup init
 ```

-> It is a common practice to store your production settings and mup config in a `.deploy` folder.
+> It is a common practice to store your production settings.json and mup config in a `.deploy` folder.

 ## Step 2: Customize your config